run-llama/rags/README.md

 ```

 By default, we use OpenAI for both the builder agent as well as the generated RAG agent.
-Please `.streamlit/secrets.toml` in the home folder.
+Add `.streamlit/secrets.toml` in the home folder.

 Then put the following:
 ```